DangPhuc9x/usePopcorn/README.md

 - Use useState, useEffect, useRef, custom hooks to control each variable\
 - Use OMDb API to access / control free movie's database

+Note:
+- Device must have internet to use this service.\
+- OMDb API is free-source with given api-key.
+This key may become invaild.
+  (In this case, contact developer for re-new the key)

 ### `npm run start`

 Runs the app in the development mode.\